 Yikes!
-I have an interview in a few days and I have nothing to wear.
+I have an interview in a few days, and I have nothing to wear.
 Let me put you at ease and give you some tips or reminders regarding your wardrobe.

 The following tips are geared towards traditional wardrobe attire.
 However, dress for the industry and geographical area, so if you are in fashion, dress fashionable; if you live on the west coast, the attire might be more casual.
-I highly recommend you do some research about the specific company’s culture before making any assumptions.
-However, it’s also a good idea to err on the side of caution and be more formal than informal.
+I highly recommend that you do some research about the specific company’s culture before making any assumptions.
+However, it’s also a good idea to err on the side of caution, and be more formal than informal.

 Here are a few things you might want to consider before your big day: